cwbae10-purdue/CTI-EACL24/threat-reports-large/README.md

 # Threat reports large

-This a collection of large-scale threat reports.
+This a collection of large-scale threat reports (Table 2).

  - each directory contains each vendor's collection